Do you need to restore WordPress from a backup file?

-If you manually created a WordPress database backup using the cPanel on your shared hosting, then you can also restore that database using cPanel.
+If you manually created a WordPress database backup using the cPanel in your shared hosting, then you can also restore that database using cPanel.

 On the backups page, scroll down to ‘Restore a MySQL database backup’.

-Next, click on the choose file button and select the backup file from your hard disk.
-Once done, click on the upload button.
+Next, click on the ‘Choose File’ button and select the backup file from your hard disk.
+Once done, just click on the ‘Upload’ button.

 If you are restoring WordPress to clean up a hacked site, then you first need to delete all existing WordPress files and directories.

-To delete all files from your website, login to the cPanel of your hosting / VPS hosting.
-Then, under the files section, click the file manager icon.
+To delete all files from your website, you need to log in to the cPanel of your hosting dashboard.
+Then, under the Files section, click the ‘File Manager’ icon.

 Go ahead and choose Webroot as your directory and proceed.
 The file manager interface will now open in a new browser tab.
 You will need to select all WordPress files and delete them.
 This way is much faster.